 Find a family to adopt my baby

-- Work with you to make sure you have the type of adoption you want.
+- Ready to honor the type of adoption you want, open or closed

 - Decide what qualities you want in the adoptive parents